Skip to main content

 Buying a car before buying a house: What to know

-Adulthood comes with many milestones, and making big purchases like buying a car or a house are both toward the top of the list.
+Adulthood comes with many milestones, and big purchases like buying a car or a house are both toward the top of the list.
 Perhaps you’re even considering buying a house and car at the same time!
 That’s an ambitious prospect, so here are a few things you may want to consider.

 How lenders evaluate loan eligibility

-Debt-to-income ratio and the 43 percent threshold
+DTI and the 43% threshold

 Buying a car before buying a house